Introduction

 fa <- system.file("extdata", "flightarea.kml", package = "uavRmp")

-# and the example DEM to calculate a flight control file
+# Use the digitized data and the example DEM to calculate a flight control file

-fp <- makeAP(surveyArea = fa,
+fp <- makeAP(

-demFn = fn)
+demFn = fn

-NOTE: The first two points determine the flight angle and direction the second and third coordinate determine the width of the area.
+NOTE: The first two points determine the flight angle and direction.
+The second and third coordinate determine the width of the area.

 The long way